 But do you clean your windows so frequently that you’re willing to sacrifice curb appeal?
 Wood replacement windows with true divided light window sashes are available.
 Few people will spend the extra money for this better window appearance.
 Few people are able to recognize the difference!

 One very important thing to keep in mind are the window muntins.
-The profile and style of window muntins are dependent on the period and style of your house.
+The profile and style fo the muntins are dependent on the period and style of your house.
 Even with a good wood replacement window, muntins should not be a one size fits all.

 Window Muntins Shape and Proportion